 A doctor will generally start the diagnostic process by asking the patient to describe their symptoms in detail, including where those symptoms occur and if any activities tend to make them better or worse.

 A herniated disc causes potentially debilitating symptoms when extruded inner disc material makes contact with nearby spinal nerves.
 These symptoms — pain, tingling, numbness and muscle weakness — often cause a patient to seek help from a doctor or specialist, who will usually take the following steps to determine the underlying cause:

 - Questions about the patient’s medical history to determine whether herniated discs or other degenerative spine conditions run in the family

 - A physical exam, with local palpation, to locate symptoms potentially caused by a herniated disc

 - Medical imaging, including an MRI or a CT scan, that may be able to clearly show the source of symptoms, whether it’s a herniated disc or other spine condition

 Once a herniated disc diagnosis has been confirmed, doctors usually recommend an initial course of conservative treatment.
 Methods may include specialized exercises, hot and cold therapy, medication and epidural steroid injections to relieve the pain.
 However, if these nonsurgical treatments do not provide adequate relief, a surgical option to relieve chronic herniated disc symptoms may need to be considered.

-When surgery is the next step for a patient, the award-winning surgeons and staff at Laser Spine Institute are here to help.
-Where traditional open back disc surgery has been the standard treatment in years past, Laser Spine Institute instead offers a variety of minimally invasive, outpatient procedures that have relieved pain for many thousands of people worldwide.
-Living with a herniated back disc should not be your burden to bear, so contact Laser Spine Institute today for a complimentary review of your MRI and CT scan.
+When surgery seems like the next step for a patient, the surgeons and staff at Laser Spine Institute are here to help.
+Although traditional open back disc surgery has been the standard treatment in years past, Laser Spine Institute offers minimally invasive spine surgery as a safer and effective alternative.^